OpenFn/governance/README.md

-_Note: If you make a significant contribution and are not considered for commit/write access on the appropriate resource, file an issue, post on the forum, or contact an OSSC member directly and it will be brought up at the next OSSC meeting._
+_Note: If you make a significant contribution and are not considered for commit/write access on the appropriate resource, file an issue, post on the Community ([community.openfn.org](https://community.openfn.org)), or contact an OSSC member directly and it will be brought up at the next OSSC meeting._

 If a Committer becomes inactive, having not participated substantially in the project for six months or more, their Committer status will be revoked.
 They may